jfs325/docker-aws-deployment/README.md

     Mine looks something like this:

-    aws_access_key = "enter-access-key-here"
+    `aws_access_key = "enter-access-key-here"`

-    aws_secret_key = "enter-secret-key-here"
+    `aws_secret_key = "enter-secret-key-here"`

-4. **Create an ECR docker repo in AWS console**
+4. **Create an ECR docker repository in AWS console**

-    This is the one creation part I do manually, because pushing your local docker file to ECR cannot be easily automated here.
+    This is the one creation part I do manually, because pushing your local docker image to ECR cannot be easily automated here.

     To do this, go to ECR in the [AWS Console](https://aws.amazon.com/console/), and click on "Create repo"